post-kerbin-mining-corporation/DeployableEngines/readme.txt

 =========================
-Deployable Engines v0.2.1
+Deployable Engines v1.0.0
 =========================

 This is a plugin for Kerbal Space Program which provides small modules useful for animating engine deployment.
-It does nothing by itself
+It does nothing by itself.

 ============
 INSTALLATION